Skip to main content

 4. Verify the outcomes.
 For each documented outcome, obtain independent verification.
 This is the critical quality step that distinguishes outcome harvesting from simple outcome collection.
 Communicate directly with the change agent (the person or group that produced the outcome) to review the outcome description.
 Obtain views from one or more independent people knowledgeable about the outcome.
 Confirm the outcome actually occurred and gather evidence supporting the claim.

 6. Support use of findings.
 Present the harvest results to stakeholders in formats that support decision-making.
 Propose discussion points grounded in the evidence.
-Facilitate reflection on what the outcomes mean for programme strategy, resource allocation, and future design.
+Facilitate reflection on what the outcomes mean for program strategy, resource allocation, and future design.
 The harvest is not complete until the findings are actually used for learning or adaptation.

 Key Components